-SPECIAL NOTE: If you have a breast implant with a drain in place, you may not shower.
+Special note: If you have a breast implant or tissue expander with a drain in place, you may not shower.
 Only sponge bathe while the drain is in place and keep the drain site dressing dry.
 There is a special antimicrobial BioPatch dressing at the location where the drain enters your skin that will be changed weekly in the office while the drain is in place.
 You may resume showering 48 hours after the drain has been removed.